helloextend/e2e-challenge/README.md

 -   When your challenge code is complete, create a pull request against master

--   Add `m-schrepel` as a collaborator to your repo and send an email to [matthew@extend.com](mailto:matthew@extend.com) with a link to your repository
+-   Add your assigned code reviewer as a collaborator on your repo, and request a review to your pull request

 -   We will provide PR feedback once we've gotten the invite to collaborate and can see the PR